Mashin Creator Wataru

-Mashin Creator Wataru (魔神創造伝ワタル, Mashin Sōzōden Wataru) is a 2025 anime television series produced by Bandai Namco Pictures.
+Mashin Creator Wataru (魔神創造伝ワタル, Mashin Sōzōden Wataru) is a 2025 anime television series produced by BN Pictures.
 It is the 5th TV entry in Sunrise's Mashin Hero Wataru series, serving as a reboot and starring its own incarnation of Wataru and aired on TV Tokyo and its affiliates from January 12 to June 22, 2025.

 Story

 Protagonist Wataru Hoshibe, an elementary school student in fourth grade, is a RyuTuber who wants to become a superstar.
 His adventure begins in the Chubukai parallel world alongside Ryujinmaru, a Mashin Wataru created out of blocks to defeat the final boss, Enjoda!